-Sansec has investigated thousands of security incidents with online stores and we have good visibility into the latest attack methods.
-If you implement the guidelines below, your store will be in the top-1% of most secure stores on the Internet.
+Sansec has investigated thousands and thousands of hacked online stores, which gives us great visibility into the latest attack methods.
+If you implement the counter measures below, your store will be in the top-1% of most secure stores on the Internet.

 Use a malware & vulnerability monitor.
 Preventing an incident is of course the best strategy.
 To do this, you need live visibility into vulnerabilities of your system and all third party components.
 It is practically impossible to monitor this manually, so you need an automated vulnerability scanner like eComscan.
 It will alert you right away when a new issues is discovered.
 Second, an automated scanner will also alert you immediately to suspicious activity, malicious software and rogue admin accounts.